ankit-jn/terraform-multiple-providers/README.md

 # ARJ-Stack: Terraform -> Dealing with Multiple Providers

 This Example Configuration is a demonstration of dealing with multiple providers.
-For the sake of easiness, we have taken exaxmple of ressource provisioning in AWS and Azure cloud while also dealing with HTTP provider to deal with HTTP(s) URL.
+To keep the case simple, we have taken an example of resource provisioning in AWS and Azure cloud while also introducing HTTP provider to deal with HTTP(s) URL.

 #### Resources to be provisioned as an outcome of this example
 ---